JvanKatwijk/qt-dab/README.md

 (For "old" DAB transmissions only a single quality indicator appears).

 Below the progress bars the **rsCorrections/100** indicator shows how the amount of corrections that was made by the Reed-Solomon detector in the last 100 AAC frames (only used for DAB+ services).
-Of course, the parity bits used by the RS decoding may contain bit errors themselves, which mot likely lead to CRC errors, the second indicator shows the amount of CRC errors detected after the correction by the RS decoding.
+Of course, the parity bits used by the RS decoding may contain bit errors themselves, which likely leads to CRC errors, the second indicator shows the amount of CRC errors detected  **after** the correction by the RS decoding.

 The third indicator tells the percentage of the AAC (or MP2) data that was found to be OK.